 Shine Lawyers, with the support of Retail and Fast Food Workers Union (RAFFWU) has filed a class action on behalf of McDonald’s workers who were not given a paid 10 minute break when working a shift of four hours or more.
 The class action alleges McDonald’s operated a system of work which operated to deny McDonald's workers their right to paid breaks in breach of the EBA and the Award.

 This class action follows a judgment delivered in the case of Retail and Fast Food Workers’ Union Incorporated v Tantex Holdings Pty Ltd on 31 August 2020.
-In that case, the Federal Court found that a McDonald’s franchisee misrepresented to its employees that they were entitled to a paid 10 minute break only when working shifts of more than four hours (rather than shifts or four hours or more), and also breached the EBA by failing to provide the applicant, a McDonald’s worker, paid breaks for shifts of four or more hours.
+In that case, the Federal Court found that a McDonald’s franchisee misrepresented to its employees that they were entitled to a paid 10 minute break only when working shifts of more than four hours (rather than shifts of four hours or more), and also breached the EBA by failing to provide the applicant, a McDonald’s worker, paid breaks for shifts of four or more hours.
 The judgment makes it clear that in addition to paid rest breaks, McDonald’s workers are also entitled to drink water or use the toilet outside of their scheduled breaks.

 Shine Lawyers is grateful to have the support of the RAFFWU in this class action.